bennypowers/bennypowers.dev/posts/cheap-netlify-11ty-rebuilds.md

 That's about 720 minutes a month, or in layman's terms: [$7][pricing] you could be spending on bourbon, or Nintendo games, or, I dunno, rent or something.

-Luckily, our Cascadian software overlords in Redmond have deep pockets, so GitHub actions minutes are basically free.
+Luckily, our Cascadian software overlords in Redmond have deep pockets, and GitHub actions minutes are basically free.
 So instead of building our site on netlify's runners, let's build the site on their servers and just ship the `_site` dir to netlify to deploy.
 How?
 Easy-peasy: